Bar chart

 -

 Configure a color gradient for the measure as well.
-To do this, in the top-right corner of the Colors section, click
+To do so, in the top-right corner of the Colors section, click

-(the icon appears when you hover over the section). -
+(the icon is displayed when you hover over the section). -

 In the color settings, specify: